WICG/display-locking/privacy-assessments/isvisible.md

 easily retrieved by other means.

 It is being exposed, because it is difficult to efficiently and correctly compute this value.
-The function ss provided as a useful convenience.
+The function is provided as a useful and efficient convenience.

 * Do features in your specification expose the minimum amount of information necessary to enable their intended uses?